JanHerca/urantiapedia/output/wikijs/en/article/C_Bud_Bromley/My_Acceptance_of_UB.md

 When I was first introduced to _The Urantia Book_ I was extremely skeptical.
 A new revelation?
 I had looked into Islam.
 I had examined Bahai beliefs.
 I had investigated Mormonism.
 I had inspected the Oahspi Bible.
 Although each had some good points, all were, in my opinion, clearly inferior to the teachings of Jesus found in the Bible.
 So much for new revelations; they come, they go; so what?
 But then I read in _The Urantia Book_:

 > The barbarous idea of appeasing an angry God, of propitiating an offended Lord, of winning the favor of Deity through sacrifices and penance and even by the shedding of blood, represents a religion wholly puerile and primitive, a philosophy unworthy of an enlightened age of science and truth.
 Such beliefs are utterly repulsive to the celestial beings and the divine rulers who serve and reign in the universes.
-It is an affront to God to believe, hold, or teach that innocent blood must be shed in order to win his favor or to divert the fictitious divine wrath. ([UB 4:5.4](/en/The_Urantia_Book/4#p5_4))
+It is an affront to God to believe, hold, or teach that innocent blood must be shed in order to win his favor or to divert the fictitious divine wrath. (<a id="a56_568"></a>[UB 4:5.4](/en/The_Urantia_Book/4#p5_4))

 I was deeply moved — I had been yearning for someone to dare to say that!
 This book was talking about no small God!
 And I've been reading it with increasing acceptance ever since.
 I do not think that I have ever let _The Urantia Book_ coerce my thinking.
 However, I have often been excited to find that concepts in it either parallel ideas which I have been considering, or, more often, are better than what I had conceived, which is both thrilling and humbling.